Comprehensive Ketogenic Diet Food List

 Now, I won't say a ketogenic diet is the answer for everyone, but it was the answer I've been looking for all these years and it goes against a LOT of the standard teachings that I learned previously when I worked in the health industry.

 So, you think you could learn a new way of eating for 30 days if it promises to help your body start healing?
-If the answer is yes, then read on and find out how the keto diet works and all the kinds of foods you can enjoy.
+If the answer is yes, then go back up and find out how the keto diet works and all the kinds of foods you can enjoy.

 USDA Food Composition Database: Apps like MyFitnessPal are good, but sometimes they are updated with incorrect information.
 If you really need to see a foods makeup, the USDA database is the most accurate source of information.